 The core of his argument: The club treats caddies like employees—requiring them to be there at certain hours, to wear a hat with the club’s logo, to work on projects other than caddieing—but pays them as independent contractors based only on the hours they spend carrying golfers’ bags.
 That’s not only unfair, the Wiggins suit contends, it’s illegal.
-(A person who answered the phone at Garden City Golf Club said it is closed until March and no one was available to comment on the lawsuit.)
+(Garden City Golf Club's president, Brian Nelson, says the club isn't able to comment while the lawsuit is underway.)

 This is a conflict that has plagued the golf business for decades, and lately it has only gotten more intense, notes Brad Steele, VP of government relations and general counsel of the National Club Association.
 The Department of Labor under President Trump has backed off Obama-era guidelines that made it harder to call caddies independent contractors, but still, many clubs remain exposed to potential lawsuits, IRS inquiries or both.
 Florida’s Streamsong Resort faced a similar suit to the Garden City case a couple of years ago.
 The suit was settled.